cybernetics/JTemplate/README.md

     </body>
     </html>

-### Dot Notation
 Dot notation can also be used with section markers.
 For example:

     {{#.}}
         ...
     {{/}}

 ### Separators
-Section markers may specify an optional separator string that will be automatically injected between the output of the section's elements.
+Section markers may specify an optional separator string that will be automatically injected between the section's elements.
 The separator text is enclosed in square brackets immediately following the section name.

 For example, the elements of the "addresses" section specified below will be separated by a comma in the generated output: